Vita Sackville-West: First loves

-Marriage to Harold Nicholson
+Marriage to Harold Nicolson

 Sackville-West was courted for 18 months by young diplomat Harold Nicolson, whom she found to be a secretive character.
 She writes that the wooing was entirely chaste and throughout they did not so much as kiss.
 In 1913, at age 21, Vita married him in the private chapel at Knole.
 Vita's parents were opposed to the marriage on the grounds that "penniless" Nicolson had an annual income of only £250.
-He was the third secretary at the British Embassy in Constantinople and his father had been made a peer only under Queen Victoria.
-Another of Sackville-West's suitors, Lord Granby, had an annual income of £100,000, owned vast acres of land and was heir to an old title, the Duchy of Rutland.
+He was the third secretary at the British Embassy in Constantinople at the time.
+Another of Sackville-West's suitors, Lord Granby, had an annual income of £100,000, owned vast acres of land and was heir to an old title, Duke of Rutland.

 The couple had an open marriage.
 Both Sackville-West and her husband had same-sex relationships before and during their marriage, as did some of the Bloomsbury Group of writers and artists, with whom they had connections.
 Sackville-West saw herself as psychologically divided into two: one side of her personality was more feminine, soft, submissive, and attracted to men while the other side was more masculine, hard, aggressive, and attracted to women.

 Following the pattern of his father's career, Harold Nicolson was at various times a diplomat, journalist, broadcaster, Member of Parliament, and author of biographies and novels.
 After the wedding the couple lived in Cihangir, a suburb of Constantinople (now Istanbul), the capital of the Ottoman Empire.
 Sackville-West loved Constantinople, but the duties of a diplomat's wife did not appeal to her.
 It was only during this time that she attempted to don, with good grace, the part of a "correct and adoring wife of the brilliant young diplomat", as she sarcastically wrote.
 When she became pregnant, in the summer of 1914, the couple returned to England to ensure that she could give birth in a British hospital.

 The family lived at 182 Ebury Street, Belgravia and bought Long Barn in Kent as a country house (1915–1930).
 They employed the architect Edwin Lutyens to make improvements to the house.
 The British declaration of war on the Ottoman Empire in November 1914, following Ottoman naval attacks on Russia, precluded any return to Constantinople.

 The couple had two children: Benedict (1914–1978), an art historian, and Nigel (1917–2004), a well-known editor, politician, and writer.
 Another son was stillborn in 1915.